 - Are located within 30 miles of your residence.

-We may be able to support you if your workers’ comp benefits are threatened by vocational rehab.
-You may also contact us right away after an on-the-job injury to get prompt help with all other aspects of your workers’ comp claim.
+We may be able to support you if your workers’ compensation benefits are threatened by vocational rehab.
+You may also contact us right away after an on-the-job injury to get prompt help with all other aspects of your workers’ compensation claim.

 Get Legal Help from a New Orleans Vocational Rehab Lawyer Now